 If both reservations are at on-site resorts and run consecutively (there is no gap), Disney will recognize this and the 60+ day window for FP+ selections will open for the entire length of both reservations.

 If you are splitting with an off-site reservation first, you need to wait until the 60-day mark for check-in of the on-site reservation.
 At that point, you will be able to book the days prior to the check-in as well, since the window fully expands to 60 days from the current date.
+If the off-site stay is second, then you’ll be able to book through the check-out day of the on-site reservation when the window opens, and then you will be able to make additional selections when you reach 60 days from each remaining day, one at a time.

 Can I use FastPass+ more than once at the same attraction?

 Your first three selections in a given day must be for different attractions – you can’t choose one more than once.
 However, after you have used your three, your additional selections (as mentioned above) can be for any attraction, subject to availability – even if you had used FastPass+ on it before.
+This rule still applies if you initially selected less than three FastPass+ selections in advance – before you can select an attraction a second time that day, you must have used (or let expire) three FastPass+ selections at different attractions.

 You can select the same attraction on different days.